lemlac/mulem/docs/reference.md

 if or x ==[0, 2, 5]:
     print("x is 0 or 2 or 5")

--- That's the same as...
+-- That's the same as…
 if x == 0 or x == 2 or x == 5:
     print("x is 0 or 2 or 5")
 ```